 Performance data vs. real world transactional data

-Dynatrace Synthetic Monitoring, through Private Last Mile, uses predefined scripts to generate network traffic that Dynatrace then monitors.
+Synthetic Classic, through Private Last Mile, uses predefined scripts to generate network traffic that Dynatrace then monitors.
 All data consumed and stored by Dynatrace is performance data.
 Performance data is essentially the data related to the mechanics of any given network transaction, from building a simple page to following a complex business process.
 Performance data is typically broken down by object into the following main components:

 - Page Download Time